Munawwar/sync-html/README.md

-# literal-html
+# sync-html

-An attempt to create a simple, small HTML templating library using JS literal strings (and also support rendering as string for server-side JS environment).
+An experiment to find out the smallest HTML template to DOM sync approach (and also support rendering as string for server-side JS environment).

-Mission is get the bundle size as small as possible.
-Currently gzipped size is ~1.5 KB
+Mission is to get the bundle size as small as possible.

+Current status:
+template literal approach - ~1.5 KB gzipped dumb DOM diff approach - 0.7 KB gzipped